The GJA elections and matters arising

 Members of the Ghana Journalists Association (GJA) are expected to go to the polls before the end of this month to elect new officers to stir the affairs of the Association for the next three years.

-The elections should have taken place sometime in September/October 2020 but due to reasons best known to the national executive members under the leadership of Roland Affail Monney failed to let that happened.
+The elections should have taken place sometime in September/October 2020 but due to reasons best known to the national executive members under the leadership of Roland Affail Monney failed to let that happen.

 According to the Constitution of the Association Article 15 clause (c) “All members of the National Executive shall hold office for a term of three (3) years and shall be eligible for re-election”.